ang3lo-azevedo/mpv/README.md

 This is my personal configuration and collection of scripts and shaders for mpv.
+The configurations have been made to be used on Linux.

 # Configs
 - [netflix-subtitles](https://github.com/ang3lo-azevedo/mpv/tree/main/conf/netflix-subtitles) - For having the subtitles as close as possible to the ones on Netflix